Cia Energetica DE Minas Gerais - Cemig ADR (CIG) Shares Down Despite Recent Market Volatility - News Heater

-Cia Energetica DE Minas Gerais – Cemig ADR (NYSE: CIG) has seen a decline in its stock price by -6.58 in relation to its previous close of 2.28.
-However, the company has experienced a -21.69% decline in its stock price over the last five trading sessions.
+Cia Energetica DE Minas Gerais – Cemig ADR (NYSE: CIG)’s stock price has plunge by -0.47relation to previous closing price of 2.13.
+Nevertheless, the company has seen a -21.77% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-11 that Companhia Energética de Minas Gerais – CEMIG (NYSE:CIG ) Q3 2023 Earnings Conference Call November 10, 2023 1:00 PM ET Company Participants Carolina Senna – Superintendent, IR Reynaldo Passanezi Filho – CEO Leonardo George de Magalhaes – CFO Marco da Camino Ancona Lopez Soligo – Chief Participation Officer Dimas Costa – Chief Commercial Officer Conference Call Participants Operator Good afternoon, everyone, and welcome to Cemig’s Third Quarter 2023 Earnings Video Conference Call.
 We inform that this call is being recorded, and will be available at the company’s IR website, where you will also find the company’s presentation.

 Is It Worth Investing in Cia Energetica DE Minas Gerais – Cemig ADR (NYSE: CIG) Right Now?